apache/metron/metron-deployment/README.md

 #### What is this good for?

-* If you want to manually install Apache Metron on an RPM-based system like CentOS then installation can be simplified by using these packages.
+* If you want to manually install Apache Metron on an RPM-based system like CentOS, installation can be simplified by using these packages.

 * If you want a guided installation process using Ambari on an RPM-based system, then these RPMs are a necessary prerequisite.